reactioncommerce/docs/docs/creating-and-organizing-products.md

 If necessary, a variant can have further variants, which we call _options_ or _second-level variants_.
 For example, the “Size 9” variant for “Pair of Best Brand Shoes, Model B” may come in two different colors, black and red.
 So the “Size 9” variant would have two variants of its own, “Black” and “Red”.

-> **Note**: Only a terminal variant may be ordered.
+> Note: Only a terminal variant may be ordered.
 So if a variant has options, a shopper will need to order one of the options, but if a variant has no options, that variant itself may be ordered.

 ## Creating a product